castanhas98/mkm_bot/README.md

 Logs are placed by default in the `mkm_bot/.log` directory, but that can be changed in the config.

+## To Do
+- Create a finer pricing model.

 ## Common Issues
 - 21/Feb/2024: New chromium version, 122, was set to latest/candidate but not latest/release.
 Let's see how long it takes to fix.
 Error when launching `driver = uc.Chrome(...)`.